isomerpages/moe-newtownpri/_new-town-experience/English.md

 ![](/images/Kids_Read_2.jpg)

 **School-based Dyslexia Remediation Programme (SDR) (P3 to P4) **

 The SDR programme provides targeted support for students with dyslexia, helping them strengthen their reading, spelling, and comprehension skills.
-Conducted three times a week for one hour each session, the lessons equip students with strategies to learn more effectively and build confidence in using English.
+Conducted **three times a week for one hour each session**, the lessons equip students with strategies to learn more effectively and build confidence in using English.

 **Reading Remediation Programme (RRP) (P3 to P5)**

 The RRP supports students who experience challenges in reading and understanding texts.
 Conducted **twice a week for one hour each session**, the lessons focus on teaching practical strategies to improve comprehension and help students manage their learning more effectively in class.